s-sinha9/Smart-Parking-System/README.md

 # Smart-Parking-System
-Andriod app for an automated parking system
+App for an automated parking system